smenjas/history-notes/README.md

 ### 1910s
 - 1910 CE: Konstantin Mereschkowski published *The Theory of Two Plasms as the Basis of Symbiogenesis, a New Study of the Origins of Organisms.*
 - 1911 CE: Albert Einstein published *On the Influence of Gravitation on the Propagation of Light*, allowing general relativity to be tested
+- 1911 CE: [Arthur Holmes](https://en.wikipedia.org/wiki/Arthur_Holmes) published *The Association of Lead with Uranium in Rock-Minerals, and Its Application to the Measurement of Geological Time*, describing the first accurate [uranium-lead radiometric dating](https://en.wikipedia.org/wiki/Uranium%E2%80%93lead_dating)
 - 1912 CE: Automobiles roughly equaled the number of horses on U.S. streets
+- 1913 CE: [Arthur Holmes](https://en.wikipedia.org/wiki/Arthur_Holmes) published *The Age of the Earth*
 - 1915 CE: Albert Einstein published *Die Feldgleichungen der Gravitation* (*The Field Equations of Gravitation*)
-- 1915 CE: Alfred Wagner published *Die Entstehung der Kontinente und Ozeane*
+- 1915 CE: [Alfred Wegener](https://en.wikipedia.org/wiki/Alfred_Wegener) published *Die Entstehung der Kontinente und Ozeane* (*The Origin of Continents and Oceans*), developing the theory of [continental drift](https://en.wikipedia.org/wiki/Continental_drift)
 - 1916 CE: Albert Einstein published *Näherungsweise Integration der Feldgleichungen der Gravitation* (*Approximate Integration of the Gravitational Field Equations*)
 - 1916 CE: Albert Einstein published *Die Grundlage der allgemeinen Relativitätstheorie* (*The basis of General Relativity*)
 - 1917 CE: Albert Einstein published *Kosmologische Betrachtungen zur allgemeinen Relativitätstheorie* (*Cosmological considerations on General Relativity*)